Education Programme Quality Working Group Member

 In order for the College education programme to become and remain a world leader, it has to continue to build on its status as a go-to trusted provider of up to date, quality educational information.

-The Education Programme and Quality Working Group has been set up by the Education and Professional Development Committee to manage, drive and approve the detailed elements of the College’s event programme, as well as the production, coverage and quality of new online content.
+The Education Programme and Quality Working Group has been set up by the Education and Professional Development Committee to advise, steer, and improve the detailed elements of the College’s educational content and event programme.
 The group is made up of doctors from across all grades within the specialty in order to represent the diverse audiences the College’s education programme aims to attract.

 Members will form part of a virtual group who will review event programmes and formats, suggest programme developments and improvements as well as provide quality assurance using key performance indicators (KPIs) and feedback to ensure the highest quality standards are enforced for all educational opportunities and content.

-Virtual group with one face to face meeting a year – no travel required.
+Virtual group with three meetings a year – no travel required.

 What do we require from you?

-- To participate in the virtual group – inputting ideas and suggestions on how the College can improve its education content
+- To participate in the virtual group meetings – inputting ideas and suggestions on how the College can improve its education content.

-- To contribute to overarching planning and development of courses and events that include core and novel topics in anaesthesia, avoiding duplications in programmes and clashes with competitor events
+- To contribute to the planning and development of lecture-based events that include topics in anaesthesia, avoiding duplications in programmes and clashes with competitor events.

-- To actively seek out and suggest names to increase the number of new clinical content leads (CCLs) and speakers involved with producing and delivering educational content and events, increasing the diversity of the talent pool for College educational programmes.
+- To actively seek out and suggest new and representative clinical content leads (CCLs) and speakers involved with producing and delivering educational content and events, increasing the diversity of the talent pool for College educational programmes.

-- To review feedback and KPIs on each event and piece of educational content and use this information to refine future programmes and curated content
+- To review feedback and KPIs on each event and piece of educational content and use this information to refine future programmes and curated content.

-- To assist in seeking out, where appropriate, national and international collaboration with relevant partner organisations and industry
+- To support, where appropriate, national and international collaboration with relevant partner organisations and industry.

-- Develop new skills in leading and managing an educational programme
+- Develop new skills in leading an educational programme.

 - To be one of the following: